shirou/gopsutil/README.rst

 More info
 --------------------

-To becomes more useful, add more information.
+To becomes more useful, I have some methods which produces more information.

 - Hostinfo()  (linux)